DylanAgiman/MuseAI/docs/final.md

 For our hyperparameters and training configurations, the non-defaulted values we used are:
 * Kernel: Radial
-		** We selected this because we are using SVM for non-linear classification.
+	- We selected this because we are using SVM for non-linear classification.
-* Regularization Parameter C: 100
+* Regularization Parameter: 100
-		** This tells the model how much we want to avoid misclassifying each training example.
+	- This tells the model how much we want to avoid misclassifying each training example.
 * Gamma: .001
-		** We tested from using single digit values to decimal values.
+	- We tested from using single digit values to decimal values.
 The lower the gamma, the more loosely our model will fit the training set.
+When the gamma was set to 1, the generated music contained a majority of repeated notes.

+Overall, our model of SVM did not generate music at the same quality as our Random Forest model.
+SVM did not work well with generating music.

 ## Evaluation